TheJare/ld40/README.md

 # Idle Icon

-A Ludum Dare 40 entry by Javier Arevalo.
+A quick Ludum Dare 40 entry by Javier Arevalo.
+[Play it here](https://thejare.github.io/html/ld40/).

 The theme is "the more you have, the worse it is".
-I only had a couple hours to do something, so I decided to go for a 10000000-inspired idle runner HTML5 game, where the enemy shows a weakness icon and you can use the equivalent item from your inventory to hit harder.
+I only had a couple hours to do something, so I decided to go for a 10000000-inspired idle runner HTML5 game, where the enemy shows a weakness icon and you can click on the equivalent item from your inventory to hit harder.
 Eventually you will have too many items and it will be pretty hard to figure out what to click.

 There is no death; I was going to explore that but it would take too much testing for my limited time.